What AI‑Kit is (and why it feels different)

 text: "Write a short product intro for AI-Kit.
 Keep it friendly and practical."

-tone: neutral
+tone: casual

 outputFormat: markdown